 Locations of identified megafaunal specimens were derived from the respective tile locations, then transformed to a two-dimensional flat surface using the R package geosphere (Hijmans, 2019).
-The area of each 1 km x 1 km fine-scale grid was split into cells, so that each contained the same length of photographic transect; cell sizes were 100 m x 100 m.
-Morphotype densities were calculated within each cell; these density data were used in the computation of both intra-specific distributions and the inter-specific association networks .
+The area of each 1 km x 1 km fine-scale grid was split into cells, so that each contained the same length of photographic transect (i.e. the same sampling intensity); cell sizes were 100 m x 100 m (1 hectare).
+The positions of the megafauna within the tiles was at the sub-10 metre scale, so negligible within each hectare cell.
+Morphotype densities were calculated within each cell, so that the associations found describe interactions and associations that occur between the cells; these density data were used in the computation of both intra-specific distributions and the inter-specific association networks .

 Analysis of non-random intra-specific distributions

-In order to investigate the variation of intra-specific distributions in each photographic grid, chi-squared analyses of the counts per cell were performed.
+In order to investigate the variation of intra-specific distributions in each photographic grid, chi-squared analyses of the counts per cell were performed in R (R Core Team, 2017).
 In this analysis, detectability of non-randomness is a function of abundance and strength of the pattern.
 That is, strong correlations can be detected with low abundances, and high abundances provide the power to find weaker correlations.
 Significance was reported at = 5%.
+In order to check that relative abundance wasn’t driving the non-random intra-specific distributions we performed a Kruskal-Wallis test between the abundances and the chi-squared p-values.

 Bayesian network analysis of inter-specific associations

+The Bayesian network (BN) consists of the best-fitting set of edges between nodes (i.e. the) which are found through a heuristic search mechanism Banjo (Smith et al., 2006) because finding the best-fitting BN is computationally intractable (Chickering, 1996).
+Assessment of a given BN is performed by calculating the Bayesian Scoring Metric which calculates the probability that the network encodes of the statistical dependences of the observed data (Milns et al., 2010 and references within Appendix B).
+For ecological networks, “greedy” searches are an optimal technique for determining the network structure (Milns et al., 2010).
+Within Banjo greedy searches generate a random network, score how well the network fits the observed data, then randomly add edges to the network.
+If the score increases, then the edge is kept and another randomly added, and if the score decreases then it is removed.
+This process is repeated until there are no possible edge additions that increase the score, so corresponds to a local maxima within the search space.
+Because this best-fit BN is only a local maxima, the search needs to be repeated multiple times to ensure the global maxima is found.
+See Milns et al., (2010) and references within Appendix B for more details of the scoring and searching algorithms for ecological networks.

 Bayesian network inference was performed in Banjo (Smith et al., 2006), with data preparation for Banjo (grouping and discretization) and statistical analysis in R (R Core Team, 2019).
 Further analysis of Banjo outputs, when required, used the functional language Haskell (Jones, 2003); scripts are available on Github (https://github.com/egmitchell/bootstrap).

 Data preparation – discretization and contingency test filtering